 - Birth defects that involve the spine or brain, such as spina bifida

 Talk to your doctor about the meaning of your specific test results.

-- How the condition or defect may be treated either during or after the pregnancy
+- How the condition or defect may be treated during or after the pregnancy

-- Special needs your child my have after birth
+- Special needs your child may have after birth

 - What other options you have regarding maintaining your pregnancy